ros2-realtime-demo/pendulum/docs/real_time_tutorial.md

   (100 in binary).
 * `lock-memory`: pre-faults memory until no more page faults are seen.
 This usually allocated a high amount of memory so make sure there is enough memory in the system.
-* `lock-memory`: specifies the amount of memory we want to pre-allocate.
+* `lock-memory-size`: specifies the amount of memory we want to pre-allocate.
 For example `lock-memory-size 100` pre-allocates 100 MB.
 * `config-child-threads`: specifies if the RMW middleware child threads will inherit the main process settings.
 This applies for `priority` and `cpu-affinity options.`.
 For example, if